Kodak: Medical technology

 Kodak's first radiographic film was produced in 1896.

 In the 1970s, Kodak developed the Ektachem Analyzer, a clinical chemistry analyzer.
 The devices were first sold in 1980 after receiving FDA approval.

 In 2007, Kodak agreed to sell Kodak Health Group to Onex Corporation for $2.35 billion in cash, and up to $200 million in additional future payments if Onex achieved specified returns on the acquisition.
 The sale was completed May 1.

 Document imaging

 Kodak's involvement in document imaging technology began when George Eastman partnered with banks to image checks in the 1920s.
 Kodak subsidiary Recordak was founded in 1928 to manufacture some of the first microfilm.
 Kodak acquired the Bowe Bell & Howell scanner division in 2009.
 The Document Imaging division was transferred to Kodak Alaris in 2013.

 Photocopiers and duplicators

 Kodak entered the plain paper photocopier market in 1975 with the Kodak Ektaprint 100 Copier-Duplicator.
-In 1986 they announced the Ektaprint 235 copier-duplicator, capable of producing 5,100 copies per hour, and the Ektaprint 300, capable of producing 6,000 copies per hour.
+In 1986 it announced the Ektaprint 235 copier-duplicator, capable of producing 5,100 copies per hour, and the Ektaprint 300, capable of producing 6,000 copies per hour.
 In 1988 IBM exited the Photocopier industry, selling its interests to Kodak for an undisclosed sum.
 On Sept.
 10, 1996 Kodak announced it was selling its Copier business to Danka for $684 million in cash.